General

 Q: Does Amazon ECR replicate images across regions?

-No. Amazon ECR is designed to give you flexibility in where you store and how you deploy your images.
-You can create deployment pipelines that build images, push them to Amazon ECR in selected regions, and then deploy the images to your Docker cluster.
+Yes.
+Amazon ECR is designed to give you flexibility in where you store and how you deploy your images.
+You can create deployment pipelines that build images, push them to Amazon ECR in one region, and Amazon ECR can automatically replicate them to other Regions and accounts for deployment to multi-Region clusters.

 Q: Can I use Amazon ECR within local and on-premises environments?